 One of the chairs was a bit wobbly after I assembled it, so I put two sticky felt cushions under the one leg that was a bit “off” and that fixed the problem — no more wobbles.

-I noticed that our old stools needed to be tightened every now and then so I made sure to save the allen wrench and extra screws that came with the chairs.
+I noticed that our old stools needed to be tightened every now and then so I made sure to save the Allen wrench and extra screws that came with the chairs.
 I put them in a labeled ziplock bag and put that bag in our “odds & ends” box.
-If our chairs ever become a bit lose over time, I’ll be ready!
+If our chairs ever become a bit loose over time, I’ll be ready!

 ^^^ Random: I had to add this picture because it totally makes me laugh out loud.
 Just two counter stools hanging at the bar… probably chatting about how crazy this lady is who owns this place.